Skip to Main Content

 • “Work assignments were always substantive; no such thing as ‘busy work.’
 Training was very structured and organized.
 There were also a lot of training seminars on subjects such as substantive law, legal writing, and firm economics.”

 • “Camaraderie among summer associates seems to be strong every year.
 My summer class is still incredibly close, even years into practice, and this seems common across years.
-The social aspects are fun, but not well attended, and tend to include just the same few attorneys and one or two partners.”
+The social aspects are fun but not well-attended and tend to include just the same few attorneys and one or two partners.”

 • “Architecture river tour.”

-• “We had a sushi-making summer event, and a goat yoga summer event.”
+• “We had a sushi-making summer event and a goat yoga summer event.”

 The Firm Says

 Baker McKenzie’s Summer Associate Program is designed to introduce law students to the practice of law at the firm and to allow lawyers and summer associates to become mutually acquainted to evaluate the interest in a future employment relationship.
 We make every effort to expose summer associates to all aspects of the firm’s practice with substantive legal work, professional training, and social networking opportunities.
 Across North America, the firm is organized into practice groups, and we give our summer associates the opportunity to work on a wide range of assignments from all practice groups.
 Our primary goal is to offer a realistic, professional experience, so we place great importance upon providing our summer associates with “real” client work of the same caliber as performed by the firm’s lawyers.
-We also offer client partnerships for our summer associates through our Inclusion & Diversity Client Summer Scholars Program.
+We also offer client partnerships for our summer associates through our Inclusion, Diversity & Equity Client Summer Scholars Program.